hc-sc/tdu-datavizr/README.md

 # Welcome!

 Welcome to the PHAC Training and Development Unit's (TDU) Data Visualization in R course!
 Here, we'll keep a record of all the files necessary to attend and complete the course.
 If you're not familiar working in Github, you can treat this as an online folder for accessing course resources.
 Please be sure to review the course participant guide for an overview of how the course works.
 This course is currently offered in English only.
-Select translated materials are available upon request.
+Translation of the course into French is ongoing.
+In the interim, select translated materials are available upon request.

 ## DOWNLOADING COURSE MATERIALS: